sammyach/mbanq/README.md

-# MbanqSPA
+# mBANQ (in progress)

-##### A Software-as-a-Service platform for microfinance service providers to manage their savings and loans portfolio
+##### An online platform for microfinance and credit service providers to manage their savings and loans portfolio